couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

    to 5 minutes, the incoming batches of data via XDCR replication will take priority in the disk write queue over incoming write workload for a destination cluster.
-This may result in the problem of having an ever growing disk-write queue on a destination cluster; also items in the disk-write queue that are of were priority than the XDCR items will grow staler/older before they are persisted.
+This may result in the problem of having an ever growing disk-write queue on a destination cluster; also items in the disk-write queue that are higher priority than the XDCR items will grow staler/older before they are persisted.

  * `xdcrWorkerBatchSize` (Integer)